opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >
 >(d) The potential defendant is to enclose any pre-repair and/or post-repair survey/inspection report(s).
 >
->(e) The potential defendant is to specify the particular scenario in the _Motor Accident Claims Online_, _Motor Accident Guide_ and/or other similar guidethat is applicable to his account of the accident, enclose with his reply a copy of the relevant page of the scenario and, except where the claim is denied, make an offer on liability.
+>(e) The potential defendant is to specify the particular scenario in the _Motor Accident Claims Online_, _Motor Accident Guide_ and/or other similar guide that is applicable to his account of the accident, enclose with his reply a copy of the relevant page of the scenario and, except where the claim is denied, make an offer on liability.
 >
 >(f) If the insurer is the party replying to the claimant, the reply must also state the name(s), telephone number(s) and fax number(s) of the insurance officer(s) handling the matter and the insurer's file reference number(s), to facilitate correspondence.
 >